-Get Medical Testing at Urgent Care Centers
+Get Blood Testing at Urgent Care Centers that Keep Growing

 In 2019, the number of urgent care centers in the United States reached 9,616—up 50% from 6,400 in 2014.
 This rapid boom in the number of urgent care centers corresponds with a rise in patient demand for convenient, cost-effective, and trustworthy healthcare services.